Make Your Own Paper Christmas Ornaments

 Step 5: Fold each strip like an accordion.

-Repeat for each strip until you have five medallions.
+Repeat this for each strip until you have five medallions.

-Step 8: Hot glue each layer together to form a sphere as shown.
+Step 8: After that, hot glue each layer together to form a sphere as shown.

-Step 9: Cut a piece of twine and hot glue it to the top of the ornament for the hanger.
+Step 9: Next, cut a piece of twine or ribbon and hot glue it to the top of the ornament for the hanger.

-Step 10: Tie a ribbon bow around the top.
+Step 10: Lastly, Tie a ribbon bow around the top.

 It seems like a lot of directions, but once you do it one time it’s a piece of cake after that!
 I hope you try these cute paper Christmas ornaments out!